DimuthuAttanayake/sharks-as-bycatch/README.md

 ## New Skills

 * Analysing biodiversity datasets.
-It's way more complex than I imagined and I have a along way to go
+It's way more complex than I imagined
-* Using coding for analysis
+* Using coding for analysis: because it's so complex I used for Claude for some of it and I have a long way to go before doing this kind of analysis antirely on my own
 * Building my first stacked bar chart in Datawrapper